Jericho/Picton.Messaging/README.md

                     // this parameter indicates whether this message has exceeded the maximum
                     // number of retries.
                     //
-                    // When you have configured the "poison queue name" and this parameter is
+                    // When you have configured the "poison queue name" for the given queue and
-                    // "true", the message is automatically copied to the poison queue and
+                    // this parameter is "true", the message is automatically copied to the poison
-                    // removed from the original queue.
+                    // queue and removed from the original queue.
                     //
-                    // If you have not configured the "poison queue name" and this parameter is
+                    // If you have not configured the "poison queue name" for the given queue and
-                    // "true", the message is automatically removed from the original queue and
+                    // this parameter is "true", the message is automatically removed from the
-                    // you are responsible for storing the message.
-If you don't, this mesage
+                    // original queue and you are responsible for storing the message.
+If you don't,
-                    // will be lost.
+                    // this mesage will be lost.
                     // ==========================================================================
                 }
             };

+            // Replace the following samples with the queues you want to monitor messagePump.AddQueue("myfirstqueue", "myfirstqueue-poison", TimeSpan.FromMinutes(1), 3);
+            messagePump.AddQueue("mysecondqueue", "mysecondqueue-poison", TimeSpan.FromMinutes(1), 3);
+            messagePump.AddQueue("mythirdqueue", "mythirdqueue-poison", TimeSpan.FromMinutes(1), 3);

             // Start the message pump
             await messagePump.StartAsync(cancellationToken);